 - Access a centralised and rich knowledge base thus reducing the time spent locating information.

 In addition, modern digital workplace solutions allow their users to get notified in real-time whether on desktop or mobile devices.
-In this way, remote workers stay updated on the latest company news and activities of their teams.
+In this way, remote workers or virtual assistants stay updated on the latest company news and activities of their teams.

 Remote working is a trend that is growing year-on-year, thanks to advancements in technology, increasing adoption with promising results and the emergence of a workforce with different expectations.
 The introduction of 5G will only help in enhancing the remote experience by making communication faster, especially video calls.
 New technologies like virtual and augmented reality would also help in establishing remote working as an essential way of doing work in the future.